-- 1. Open the Windows Start menu and type ProDiver. - 2.
-Click the link to ProDiver that appears in the Programs list.
+- 1. Open the Windows Start menu and enter ProDiver in the Windows search box. - 2.
+In the Programs list, click ProDiver.

 The DI-DiveLine hostname dialog box opens.

 NOTE: If you used ProDiver to check the DiveLine installation, this is not the initial use of ProDiver.
 The DiveLine Login dialog box opens directly.